 The Zero Five 30 Foot Flagpole Antenna is a very sturdy vertical antenna that doubles as a flagpole.

-The image at the right shows the base of the antenna as currently installed (not complete!).
+The image at the right shows the base of the antenna as currently installed.
 The concrete base is two feet in diameter (with a two foot by two foot square top) that extends 40 inches below the surface and six inches above.
 There are five #5 vertical rebars, each 36 inches long.
 They are tied to three 18 inch diameter "stirrups" made with #3 rebar.
 There is an Ufer ground consisting of 20 feet of 8 AWG bare copper wire in the concrete with the excess coiled at the bottom of the hole.
 The ground wire is connected to the tilt base of the antenna by wrapping it around one of the J bolts and held down with the associated flat washer and nut.
 In addition, 2 inch wide copper strap is routed through the tilt base and held down with two pieces of angle aluminum, each held in place by the mounting J bolts.
 The copper strap connects to the radial "ring" construced out of 1/2 inch copper pipe.
-The MFJ 998RT antenna tuner is mounted on two eight foot ground rods.
+On the right, the MFJ 998RT antenna tuner is mounted on two eight foot ground rods.
 Copper strap also goes from the antenna tuner to the radial ring.
+On the left is a plastic junction box on top of two inch plastic conduit buried 2 feet.
+The conduit carries the RG-8/U transmission line.
+The end of the coax in the junction box has a PL-259 connector that connects to an SO-239 bulkhead mount barrel connector in the bottom of the box.
+A short piece of RG-8/U goes from that SO-239 to the input of the MFJ 998RT antenna tuner.
 There is a 3 position J plug mounted on insulators on the antenna mast.
 The bottom connection is connected to ground through the antenna base using 1/4 inch copper tubing.
 The middle connection is connected to the mast using 1/4 inch copper tubing.
 The top connection is connected to the antenna tuner output using 1/4 inch copper tubing.
 For normal operation, the J plug is between the middle and top connection, connecting the antenna tuner to the mast.
 During storms, the J plug is moved to the bottom connection grounding the antenna.
 In addition, an ammeter J plug was modified by removing the ammeter and installing an SO-239 connector.
-This can be placed between the top two connections to make antenna impedance measurements. |
+This can be placed between the bottom two connections to make antenna impedance measurements.
+Finally, the base is surrounded by 1/2 inch copper pipe to serve as a "radial ring."
+The photo was taken before the radials were added.
+There are 16 radials as described here. |

 ![]() |